-Scott teaches field-based and lecture format undergraduate courses in the following subjects.
+Scott teaches field-based and lecture format undergraduate courses.
 He incorporates creativity into his pedagogy when possible, and encourages his students to engage with the subject matter in unconventional ways.
 Students who take the course Ecology and Evolution in the Galápagos Islands keep field notes alongside watercolor depictions of their observations.

 Ornithology (EBIO 4750)